JordanPCF/Doctoral-Project-Work/README.md

 # Doctoral-Project-Work
-Some of my work as a PhD student at University of California, Berkeley
+Some of my work as a PhD student in the Astronomy Department of University of California, Berkeley